nf-core/stableexpression/docs/usage.md

 3. Expression Atlas **manual mode**

-The pipeline downloads the count datasets and experimental designs corresponding to the provided accessions.
+The pipeline downloads the count datasets and experimental designs for the provided accessions.

 ```bash
 nextflow run nf-core/stableexpression \